1bardesign/chitin/readme.md

 	- transform
 	- constraints
 	- grouping to bodies
-- tri renderer
+- tri renderer (webgl? would require reimplementation of a lot of the core stuff...)
-- networking infrastructure
+- boilerplate networking infrastructure (messaging, multicast etc)
-- webgl renderer?

 ### Minor/Implementation: